Scot Run Resort is an abandoned 250-acre resort in the Pocono Mountains of Pennsylvania.

 The resort was also known for its boxing training camps, where Sugar Ray Leonard, Gerry Cooney, Riddick Bowe, Donny LaLonde and Lennox Lewis spent several weeks conditioning, training and sparring.
 6

 The company constructed its “Champagne Tower” units in 1984.
-10 Each unit included a heart-shaped sauna, a seven-foot-tall champagne glass tub, and colour televisions.
+10 Each unit included a heart-shaped sauna, a seven-foot-tall champagne glass tub, and color televisions.
 Caesars’ expanded in 1991 with 16 “Roman Tower” units.
-Built at the cost of $3 million, each room included multi-level suites with a heart-shaped sauna, a seven-foot-tall champagne glass tub overlooking the fireplace and living room, a celestial ceiling over a king-sized round bed, exercise equipment, two remote control colour televisions, and VCR’s.
+Built at the cost of $3 million, each room included multi-level suites with a heart-shaped sauna, a seven-foot-tall champagne glass tub overlooking the fireplace and living room, a celestial ceiling over a king-sized round bed, exercise equipment, two remote control color televisions, and VCR’s.
 The rooms were significantly larger than the “Champagne Towers.”